 • Citizen Request - Downtown Miami SMART Corridor Hub Traffic Circulation and Connectivity Study \$120,000: First mile-last mile critical connections.
 Access into and circulation around Downtown will be essential to the success of any and all SMART corridors.
-Knowing the origins and destinations of travelers currently using their vehicles will allow the TPO and the DDA to target improvements for accessibility to existing and future transit and destinations.
+Knowing the origins and destinations of travelers currently using their vehicles will allow the TPO, the Miami DDA, and other partner agencies to target improvements for accessibility to existing and future transit and destinations.